late-cretaceous/chord-generator/src/docs/architectural-guidelines.md

 - [ ] No duplicate implementations of the same functionality
 - [ ] Clear input/output contracts for all new functions
 - [ ] Consistent parameter and return value structures
+- [ ] All imports follow the hierarchical structure (coordinators → domain managers → utilities)
 - [ ] Updated module specifications reflect any functional changes
+- [ ] Appropriate domain manager created for new functionality domains

 ## Maintenance and Evolution